 - A contestant can choose their own subject centered on pre, during, or post Revolutionary War subject material.

 - Speech must be at least 5 minutes but not longer than 6 minutes.

-- First, there is a contest at the (local) Chapter level.
+- First phase, is the contest contest at the (local) Chapter level.
 A winner is selected by the judging criteria as set forth by the SAR National requirements on their web site.
 This contest is conducted any time between May 1 and September 10th.
-It is suggested this contest be conducted on a Sunday afternoon at a library, church or other location which is available to you.
-The Chapter Oration leader should try to coordinate a date and time with the local school (public, private, religious, or home school representative) which best works for you and for THEM.
+It is suggested this contest be conducted on a Sunday afternoon at a library, church, or other location which is available to you.
+The Chapter Oration committee chairman should try to coordinate a date and time with a local school (public, private, religious, or home school representative) which best works for you and for THEM.

 All necessary contestant forms are contained in the Contestant Packet (you will also need a Permission/Release form).

 All necessary chapter forms are contained in the Chapter Packet.

 - Contact the local school Speech Teachers directly as well as other community and educational sources.